How to make connections across oceans with the Catholic Heritage Archive

-If your ancestors emigrated, you could find them in multiple Catholic record sets.
+If your ancestors emigrated, you could discover them in multiple Catholic record collections.

 By 1900, 12 million Catholics were living in the United States.
-The Catholic population there was largely made up of emigrants from countries like Ireland, Italy, Germany, Poland and others.
-These emigrants continued to practice their faith in their new surroundings, resulting in parish records which are now accessible online for the first time through our
+The Catholic population there was largely made up of emigrants from countries like Ireland, Italy, Germany, Poland, and others.
+These emigrants continued to practice their faith in their new surroundings, resulting in parish records that are now accessible online for the first time through our Catholic Heritage Archive.

-As the Catholic Heritage Archive currently includes records from Britain, Ireland and America, if your relative moved from one of these countries to another, it might be possible to trace them in several record collections.
+As the Catholic Heritage Archive currently includes records from Britain, Ireland, and America, if your relative moved from one of these countries to another, Findmypast can help you to trace them in several record collections.
 Take a look at our example below.

 Interestingly, Mary's baptism record has been updated with a note about her marriage in America: